 Marketing teams have always been adept at gathering competitive intelligence.
 It’s part of our DNA as a function.

 They can further help Sales gain a better understanding of particular accounts and the key buyers at the table by following them on social channels, and by engaging influencers at the right times.

 This team is also skilled at paying attention to trigger events that could cause a target account to actively seek a solution.

 An account based strategy works best when all revenue-generating disciplines are closely aligned.
 Sales and Marketing leaders have to help their businesses move beyond the old, stale problems of finger-pointing and the blame game.

 If Marketing embraces strategies like ABM without deep alignment with Sales, the result is a set of isolated tactics that render themselves useless.

 On the flip side, when Sales attempts Account Based Sales Development without support from Marketing, the result is a rogue set of junior reps generating their own account targeting, and writing their own emails.

 Want to get tips, tricks, and secrets for alignment from over 50 of the smartest sales and marketing leaders?

-Join Aligned17, a free 5-day virtual conference 100% dedicated to building alignment.
+Join Aligned – a new learning program 100% dedicated to building sales & marketing alignment.